Ed Doolan: Career

 In 1993, Doolan co-presented the live and local TV talk show Central Weekend Live, but preferred radio to television.
 Famous people Doolan interviewed included: Telly Savalas, Rolf Harris, Leonard Nimoy, Slim Dusty, Jim Davidson, Ian Smith, Princess Anne, and all high-profile West Midland politicians since 1974.

 Doolan interviewed every British Prime Minister since Sir Alec Douglas-Home (1963), except Harold Wilson.

-In January 2015 Doolan revealed that had been coping with dementia for two years, and that was the reason why he had stopped working on live radio, although he plans to continue working "as long as the BBC will let me".
+In January 2015 Doolan revealed that he had been coping with dementia for two years, and that was the reason why he had stopped working on live radio, although he plans to continue working "as long as the BBC will let me".
 He says ″Up till now I've kept pretty quiet about this because I wasn't quite sure how to approach it.
 But I think if what's happening to me is happening to other people who can come out and say this is me, this is what's happening, then people don't get frightened by it.″.